GETTING STARTED

 Basic Welding Theory & Blueprint Reading with Diagram

 This 30 hour module is classroom instruction and provides an introduction to the different welding processes that is not covered while on the shop floor.
 Within the classroom setting the theory portion will cover S.M.A.W., F.C.A.W., M.C.A.W., G.M.A.W., G.T.A.W., oxy-acetylene, cutting and gouging.
 In addition basic blueprint reading and diagram drawing is taught.
 With a goal of providing individual attention, classroom size does not exceed 10 people and is held at some point during the program.
-Testing consist of various multiple choice tests and a completed diagram where the applicant needs a combined average of 70% or higher to pass.
+Testing consist of various multiple choice tests and a completed diagram where the student needs a combined average of 70% or higher to pass.

 Health & Safety for Welders

 This module is 15 hours of classroom time that discusses safety specific to the welding industry.
-At the end of this session, a multiple choice test will be given and the applicant needs an average of 70% or higher to pass.
+At the end of this session, a multiple choice test will be given and the student needs an average of 70% or higher to pass.

 Can-Weld’s Objective to Program Excellence